shdwmtr/wallpiper/README.md

 ## Usage

-> Wallpiper is NOT installed to `PATH` automatically.
+> When built from source, wallpiper is NOT installed to `PATH` automatically.
 All binaries live at `./target/release` relative to the repository root.

 ```sh
 # check config